Hydroponic Questions Answered

 12. IS HYDROPONICS SAFE FOR THE ENVIRONMENT?

 Hydroponics is a great resource for water conservation.
 The nutrient solution is reclaimed and recirculated over time so very little is wasted to run-off or lost to evaporation.

 13. WHAT ARE THE BENEFITS TO GROWING HYDROPONICALLY?

 Hydroponics has many benefits.
-You feed the plants directly with synthetic fertilizers so the plants grow bigger faster.
+You feed the plants directly with salt-based fertilizers so the plants grow bigger, faster.
 You waste very little water with hydroponics.
 You can grow anywhere.

 14. WHAT IS PH?

 pH is the measure of how acidic or basic something is.
 A pH of 7 is neutral and anything under 7 is acidic anything over is basic/alkaline. pH is measured on a scale of 0-14.